EAguayodev/Blogr-Landing-page-Frontendmentor/blogr-landing-page-main/README.md

 ### Useful resources

 - [w3schools](https://www.w3schools.com/sass/default.php) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Sass](https://sass-lang.com/) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author